 - Cooking on an open fire with minimal utensils

 All bushcraft skills are, by their nature, best taught using a hands on approach.
 Our instructors will, where appropriate, demonstrate the skills, and then participants will have a go themselves.

 We offer a range of bushcraft sessions including:

-All sessions are led by our experienced instructors, fully risk assessed, and covered by £5 million public liability insurance.
+All sessions are led by our experienced and friendly instructors, fully risk assessed, and covered by £5 million public liability insurance.
 Sessions can be delivered at our basecamp venue, or brought out to your own site.